hfinkel/lfort/docs/UsersManual.rst

 .. code-block:: console

-  $ clang -Ifoo -isystem bar -isystem-prefix x/ -ino-system-prefix x/y/
+  $ lfort -Ifoo -isystem bar -isystem-prefix x/ -ino-system-prefix x/y/

 Here, ``#include "x/a.h"`` is treated as including a system header, even if the header is found in ``foo``, and ``#include "x/y/b.h"`` is treated